Traffic in Suez Canal resumes after stranded ship refloated

 Oil prices fell 1 percent after the ship was refloated while shares of Taiwan-listed Evergreen Marine Corp rose.

 About 15% of world shipping traffic transits the Suez Canal, which is an important source of foreign currency revenue for Egypt.
-The stoppage was costing the canal $14-15 million a day.
+The stoppage was costing the canal up to $15 million a day.

 Shipping rates for oil product tankers nearly doubled after the ship became stranded, and the blockage has disrupted global supply chains, threatening costly delays for companies already dealing with COVID-19 restrictions.